 My cousin Lynda Sykes wrote this story about our grandfather Austin Anger.
 She and her mother had dug out some old family pictures, including the one here of Grandpa giving her a “whisker rub” that she describes in her story.
 The photo was taken July 13, 1963 on Grandma and Grandpa’s 50th wedding anniversary.

 All of us grandkids remember Grandpa as he is described here – his unique use of language, his sense of humour and his affection for us.
 Fortunately, we also have Lynda and her ability to capture our memories in words.
-Thanks, Lynda, for allowing me to reprint this here. click to read the story…
+Thanks, Lynda, for allowing me to reprint this here…

 Yes, I thought, “old age should burn and rage at close of day.”
 But Dylan Thomas knew something I didn’t, I think, even when he wrote those words.
-He was still a young man, but he knew something that becomes apparent with age: sometimes it’s time to hang up your hat and say goodbye.
-Evidently, he never showed the poem to his father.
-He wrote it for himself – the child pleading to, and for, the father.
-He knew, maybe, that what his dad wanted was to go peacefully and quietly.
+He was still a young man, but he knew something that becomes apparent with age: sometimes it’s time to hang up your hat and say goodbye… Four weeks ago my mother, my remaining parent, died.
+I know in my sensible brain that it’s good that her death was quick and peaceful…

 It took a year but I have my grandfather’s poetry book in pdf format.
 If you would like to print it out, click here and download the file links on the page.